 We have an internet problem in this country.
 We just don’t really know how bad.

 The Federal Communications Commission’s broadband maps are notoriously inaccurate.
-Earlier this year, Microsoft conducted an analysis of broadband data in the U.S. and concluded that 162.8 million people — nearly half of the U.S. population — aren’t getting minimum broadband speeds, defined as 25 Mbps download and 3 Mbps upload.
+In March, Microsoft released its latest analysis of broadband data in the U.S. and concluded that 157.3 million people — nearly half of the U.S. population — aren’t getting minimum broadband speeds, defined as 25 Mbps download and 3 Mbps upload.
 This sits in stark contrast to the 21.3 million the FCC reported earlier this year.

 For context, 25 Mbps is around what the average house in Armenia gets — good for 93rd in the world.
 It’s not the highest bar to clear, but most of our country is not meeting it.

 There’s some gray area here — the FCC reports access to broadband, while Microsoft’s data refers to what people are actually getting — but the gap is still too enormous to ignore.

 On this discrepancy, Microsoft wrote that it “leaves us with the unescapable conclusion that today there exists no accurate, comprehensive and public estimate of broadband coverage in the United States.”

 Wherever the real numbers lie, they all tell the same story: rural Americans don’t have the same access to broadband as those in urban areas.

 According to the FCC’s latest report, 26.4% of rural residents and 32.1% of people living on tribal lands did not have access to minimum broadband speeds (25 Mbps), compared to 1.7% in urban areas.

 It’s not just about access, either.
 When it comes to who’s really using the internet, rural Americans are far behind their urban and suburban counterparts.
 Only about 63% have any broadband connection at all.